-Add some variety into your workouts and get a fighters body like the UFC and MMA star Conor McGregor.
+Add some variety into your workouts and get a fighters body like the UFC and MMA star, by following this Conor McGregor’s Workout Routine.

 One of the things that makes Conor McGregor stand out from other UFC fighters is his unique style and movement.
 His physique is built for speed, power and agility in equal measures with a clear emphasis and fascination with the movement of the human body.
 This focus on movement is what leads to his unique style, and it all starts with his training.

 Conor says he doesn’t like to stick to training routines, instead he does whatever he feel like at that particular time, and his training includes a great deal of variety.
 This includes stretching, cardio, strength building, balance training, movement training, plus all the various styles of martial arts that he practices.

 However, for this Conor inspired workout I will only include some of his various resistance and movement exercises in order to focus on building a physique like him.
 Rather than becoming an actual fighter.